Crazy Travel in the Stans

 We are about to land in an authoritarian regime that has been recently snubbed by the U.S. for its human rights violations.
 We are joining a group, whose members from various countries do international business, to network and explore Uzbekistan and Kazakhstan because we’re fascinated by the ancient Silk Road history—Genghis Khan and his ilk, and Uzbekistan’s treasure troves of ceramic mosques and minarets, which the Soviets used as granaries and storage units during their occupation.
 Suddenly my only thought is that I don’t want to go to jail here.
 North Korea can invent a reason to detain you, and here in another dictatorship under strongman leader Islam Karimov, often called “ruthless,” I’m breaking the law from the get go.

 That’s it!
-“I’m turning myself in,” I say to John.
+“I’m turning myself in,” I say.
 I will hand my 742 dollars and 36 cents and seven Euros to the first guard I see — I understand they like bribes here anyway.
 But maybe the guard will make an example of me.
 My other thought is to leave the money in the seat pocket in front of me—but that could be found out when they clean the plane and look at the seat assignments — or I can give it to the guy on my left, who doesn’t speak English, and might turn me in.
 A disaster.

 The captain announces, first in Russian, that we are making our descent.